kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

-In the example above, we declare that any class that wants to be a secret agent needs to have a poker face and know how to shoot, and we provide a default implementation for the *shooting* method, which can potentially be overriden by classes that implement the interface `SecretAgentSkills`.
+In the example above, we declare that any class that wants to be a secret agent needs to have a poker face and know how to shoot, and we provide a default implementation for the *shooting* method, which can potentially be overridden by classes that implement the interface `SecretAgentSkills`.

 **Python**

 Interfaces cannot be represented in dynamically typed languages.
 This is reasonable, since a dynamic language cannot statically enforce the use of types at the signature level.
-Furthermore, duck typing removes the need of interfaces, i.e. declare the behaviour that you expect and enforce that the arguments you pass comply with the expected behaviour -- public API.
+Furthermore, duck typing removes the need for interfaces, i.e. declare the behaviour that you expect and enforce that the arguments you pass comply with the expected behaviour -- public API.